shinmura0/Faster-Grad-CAM/README.md

 + The size of images is 96 * 96.
 + We use MobileNet V2 with ArcFace.
-+ we measure the processing time on Colaboratory(Tesla P4).
++ We measure the processing time on Colaboratory(Tesla P4).

 ## Original paper
 Coming soon.